Jean Segura Player Props: Marlins vs. Cardinals

 Jean Segura At The Plate

-- Segura is batting .197 with four doubles, a triple, two home runs and 18 walks.
+- Segura is hitting .203 with four doubles, a triple, two home runs and 20 walks.

-- In 65 games played this season, he has gone deep in just two of them.
+- He has hit a home run in two of 66 games played this season, and in 0.8% of his plate appearances.

-- Segura has driven home a run in 11 games this year (16.9%), including more than one RBI in 4.6% of his games.
+- In 16.7% of his games this season, Segura has driven in at least one run.
+In three of those games (4.5%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.